mothur/mothur.github.io/_wiki/cluster.split.md

 Remember that the 16S rRNA gene is roughly 1,500 bp long.
 So it would seem silly to have a precision greater than 1,000.
-Just because you can calculate a number to 20 digits, doesn\'t mean they\'re all significant.
+Just because you can calculate a number to 20 digits, doesn't mean they're all significant.

 ### showabund